During my junior high school years, my scores in Chinese and Tibetan were slightly better, but my math scores were the worst in the class.

 High school was in the capital of Huangnan Prefecture—Regong, but it was actually not called high school; it was called a vocational school.

 My first impression was that the food there was particularly poor, and at first, I could hardly fill my stomach.
-Sometimes I would be hungry and have no appetite.
+Sometimes I was hungry but had no appetite.
 Often, we would have a few slices of cabbage and a few slices of pork boiled in hot water.
 The food we were used to was always tsampa, but there, for breakfast, we had cornmeal, which I particularly disliked and was not used to; eating that made me feel nauseous.
 At that time, I missed my previous school a lot, where there was a pasture, and the food included yogurt, meat, and everything I liked.

 When we were in junior high, if we couldn't finish the steamed buns, we would throw them into the gaps of the A-frame ceiling, which were filled with buns thrown by students.
-That gap was a special little world where children who got into trouble would hide to escape punishment from their parents or teachers, keeping company with the discarded buns.
+That gap was a special little world where kids who got into trouble would hide from the punishment of their parents or teachers, keeping company with the discarded buns.
 It was a nostalgic refuge.

 There was also a memorable incident from the third grade of elementary school.
-Once, I got into a fight with a student from the Chinese class.
-When that student ran away, his fluffy winter hat fell on the street, and he didn't dare to pick it up, running away desperately.
+Once, I got into a fight with a student from the Chinese class, and when that student ran away, his fluffy winter hat fell on the street.
+The child didn't dare to pick up his hat and ran away desperately.
 We pinned that student down on the street, lying on his back.

 At that moment, I picked up his hat, and there happened to be a puddle of wet cow dung.
-At that time, there were people riding horses and cows coming and going on the street.
-I used the hat to wrap the cow dung and covered it on that student's face.
-That student looked like he had fallen into muddy water, with bubbles seeming to come out of his eyes and mouth.
+At that time, there were people riding horses and cows back and forth on the street, and I used the hat to wrap the cow dung and covered it on that student's face.
+That student looked like he had fallen into a muddy pit, with bubbles seemingly coming out of his eyes and mouth.

-At that time, I could come up with all sorts of nasty ideas.
+At that time, I could come up with all sorts of rotten ideas.

 An hour later, that student's father came to the school with two armed men to find me and the other student who bullied him, and they took us away.
 Later, I found out that the student's father was the captain of a militia squad.
 His son was also the most mischievous child in the Chinese class.

 After being taken away, when we were brought to the street, our school teachers followed us and insisted on taking us back.
-At that time, I couldn't understand the Chinese spoken by the adults.
-The teachers meant that you took the students without going through the school, which was too authoritarian.
+At that time, I couldn't understand the Chinese spoken by the adults; the teachers meant that they had taken the students without going through the school, which was too authoritarian.
 While the adults were arguing and negotiating, we two took the opportunity to slip away.

 Tsering Dondrub was born in October 1961 in Henan County, Qinghai.
 From the age of 7 or 8 to 13, he worked at home herding livestock, and from 13 to 21, he attended school.
 He has worked as a middle school teacher, in judicial documentation, and in compiling historical records.
 He retired early in 2013 to focus on literary creation.
 Since 1982, he has published over two million words of novels in Tibetan and Chinese.
 Some of his novels have been translated into English, French, German, Japanese, Swedish, Dutch, Hungarian, and various Mongolian scripts, and have been included in textbooks for universities in Tibetan and Mongolian regions as well as some overseas universities.
 He has won numerous domestic and international literary awards.